-Any surgery that is above your waist, or above your genitals, will require one letter from a Behavioral Health clinician and one letter from your medical provider.
-Any surgery that is below your waist will require one letter that is co-signed by two independent Behavioral Health clinicians and one letter from your medical provider.
+For most people using insurance to access surgery, any surgery that is above your waist (or above your genitals) will require one letter from a Behavioral Health Clinician and one letter from your medical provider.
+Any surgery that is below your waist will require two, independent Behavioral Health letters and one letter from your medical provider.